SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 Custom operators can begin with one of the ASCII characters ``/``, ``=``, ``-``, ``+``, ``!``, ``*``, ``%``, ``<``, ``>``,
 ``&``, ``|``, ``^``, ``?``, or ``~``, or one of the Unicode characters
+defined in the grammar below
+(which include characters from the
+*Mathematical Operators*, *Miscellaneous Symbols*, and *Dingbats* Unicode blocks, among others).
-defined in the grammar below.
-After the first character, combining Unicode characters are also allowed.
+After the first character,
+combining Unicode characters are also allowed.
 You can also define custom operators as a sequence of two or more dots (for example, ``....``).
 Although you can define custom operators that contain a question mark character (``?``),